emmercm/www/src/projects.md

 All images have:

 * Been optimized to have the fewest number of the smallest layers possible.
-* Strong test coverage using Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test).
+* High test coverage using Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test).
-* Base images kept up-to-date by [Renovate](https://renovatebot.com/) with automatic pull request merges.
+* Base images kept up-to-date by [Renovate](https://renovatebot.com/), with automatic pull request merges.
 * CI/CD using [Circle CI](https://circleci.com/) for automatic testing and pushing to [Docker Hub](https://hub.docker.com/u/emmercm).

 ## [libtorrent](https://github.com/emmercm/docker-libtorrent)

-Images with [libtorrent](https://www.libtorrent.org/) compiled, including Python bindings, to be used as a base image for applications such as [qBittorrent](https://github.com/emmercm/docker-qbittorrent) and [FlexGet](https://github.com/emmercm/docker-qbittorrent).
+A collection of images with [libtorrent](https://www.libtorrent.org/) compiled, including Python bindings, to be used as a base image for applications such as [qBittorrent](https://github.com/emmercm/docker-qbittorrent) and [FlexGet](https://github.com/emmercm/docker-qbittorrent).

 ## [qBittorrent](https://github.com/emmercm/docker-qbittorrent)

-Images with a headless version of [qBittorrent](https://www.qbittorrent.org/) (`qbittorrent-nox`) compiled and the web UI exposed.
+A collection of images with a headless version of [qBittorrent](https://www.qbittorrent.org/) (`qbittorrent-nox`) compiled and the web UI exposed.

 ## [FlexGet](https://github.com/emmercm/docker-flexget)

-Images with [FlexGet](https://flexget.com/) installed and the web UI exposed.
+A collection of images with [FlexGet](https://flexget.com/) installed and the web UI exposed.

 # <i class="fab fa-js"></i> Metalsmith Plugins